 Participants also mentioned the offset and a possible loss of context when working through the device due to its thickness and border frame.
 Finally, several users mentioned the flexibility of paper as a problem when combined with the inflexible prototype.
 This is aggravated when the user has to hold the device and a paper stack in the same hand.
 Working on a desk or other surface, like three users suggested, would eliminate this problem.

-cAR-Pad Prototype
+CAR-PAD PROTOTYPE

 Our second prototype, the cAR-Pad, is a high-fidelity prototype which helped us to further explore the proposed interaction techniques and the technical challenges with building a self-contained cAR device.

 Our prototype uses a LCD display on top of a light table and the documents to augment are printed single sided on white paper.
 The light table acted as back light necessary for our LCD-based prototype.
-Future transparent devices, with OLEDs would not require such a setup.
+Future transparent devices with OLEDs would not require such a setup.
 Currently, we use a camera attached to the display for registration (RQ1).
 A touch-overlay allows the display to receive touch and pen input (RQ2), while an accelerometer and magnetic sensors enable flipping (RQ3) and device integration (RQ4) respectively.
 The cAR-Pad runtime holds a PDF version of the document with added meta-data as object model (RQ5).

 Figure 4 shows the cAR-Pad prototype (top) and the runtime system components.
 The device runtime is designed as an application container with an application launcher (DashboardApp), a general purpose application (CalculatorApp), and a cAR application for active reading (ActiveReader).
 On startup, the DashboardApp lists the installed applications for the user to select.